USS Portland (CA-33): Battle of Midway

 Two weeks later, she participated in the Naval Battle of Guadalcanal from 12–15 November, which resulted in heavy damage to both forces but broke up the determined Japanese effort to disrupt the landing of 6,000 American troops on Guadalcanal, to bombard Henderson Field, and to land 7,000 reinforcements of their own.
 At the outbreak of the battle, Portland was escorting a convoy traveling to Guadalcanal from New Caledonia as part of Task Force 67.
 After a four-day journey they arrived and began to offload supplies on 12 November and were countered by a Japanese air attack of 46 aircraft.
 That night, she was among a force of five cruisers and eight destroyers under Daniel J. Callaghan which steamed to counter an approaching Japanese force.
 They spotted a Japanese force of two battleships, one cruiser and eleven destroyers and immediately opened fire, sinking the Japanese destroyer Akatsuki.
 Shortly thereafter, Portland was struck by a torpedo fired by either the destroyer Inazuma or the destroyer Ikazuchi at 01:58, causing heavy damage to her stern.
 The torpedo struck the starboard side, which blew off both inboard propellers, jammed the rudder five degrees to starboard, and jammed her Number Three turret in train and elevation.
 A four degree list was quickly corrected by shifting ballast, but the steering problem could not be overcome and the ship was forced to steam in circles to starboard.
 The blast disrupted her steering column, forcing her to steer in a circle.
 At the end of her first circle, she fired on the battleship Hiei, with her forward turrets.
 The Japanese ship returned fire, but all salvos passed over the cruiser.
 In the four six-gun salvos returned by Portland, she succeeded in starting fires in the Japanese ship.
-At dawn, she was one of three U.S. ships still too damaged to withdraw on her own power.
+At dawn, she was one of three U.S. ships still too damaged to withdraw on their own power.
 Then again at 06:30, still circling, Portland opened fire on the abandoned hulk of the destroyer Yūdachi at a range of 6 mi.
 After the sixth salvo, Yūdachi exploded, rolled over, and sank within five minutes.
 She was eventually able to correct the steering problem and withdraw on her own power.
 She later received a Navy Unit Commendation for her actions in the battle.
 She suffered 18 killed, 17 wounded in the battle.